-These fish have an angular shaped head that extends into a long snout-like nose that possesses very strong jaws and a small mouth full of heavy duty teeth.
-With an outer series of eight teeth in each jaw, in addition, the upper jaw contains a second inner series of six plate-like teeth.
+These fish have an angular-shaped head that extends into a long snout-like nose that possesses very strong jaws and a small mouth full of eight heavy-duty teeth.

 Triggerfishes range in average size from about three to twelve inches, with some larger species reaching up to 14 or 16 inches, and a few growing to about two feet.

 Triggerfishes are easily recognized and named for, you got it, their flexible trigger spines.
 This fish has a top dorsal spike that can be put into an up or down position at will.
 At the bottom of the body, there is another smaller, permanently extended type trigger that can be flexed as well.
 When one of these fish feels threatened, is ready for sleep at night, or wants to secure itself against strong surge-zone wave action, it will go into a hole and stick up its top trigger, flex the bottom one, and then lock them both into place.
 This lodges the triggerfish firmly in its hiding hole.

 The force of the two triggers used in conjunction with one other firmly wedges the fish into place.
 Once a triggerfish has "triggered in," it is next to impossible to remove it from its hiding place.

 If at some point you see a Triggerfish laying on the bottom of the tank or propped up against a tank wall, don't worry, it is how these fish sleep when there is no shelter available to take cover in.

 Triggerfishes are capable of making noise much like that of a pig grunting when disturbed or agitated.

 It is important when identifying these fish that you refer to them by their Latin or scientific names.
 Because triggerfishes are collectively referred to as Humu-Humu's worldwide, and often other common names are applied to more than one species, this does not identify which individual triggerfish species you may have or are considering buying.